Frequently Asked Questions

 When can I apply?

 You may apply when the application date is posted on the Admissions and Application web page site for the beginning of a class year.
 You apply through PTCAS, the Physical Therapy Centralized Application Service.
 You should be nearing the completion of your undergraduate degree with completion of most of the course prerequisites.
 If you lack some prerequisites, you may still apply.
 If you lack observation hours, you may still apply.
 If you haven't yet taken the GRE, you may still apply.
 However, it is important to note that if your application is incomplete, it may affect our ability to effectively evaluate your application packet.

 What is the cost for the Program?

 Tuition is charged as a flat rate per semester that remains the same throughout the academic year.
-The per semester (eight semesters) 2020 tuition is $14,419 which includes the cost of the mission practicum to Zambia in the third year.
+The per semester (eight semesters) 2022 tuition is $15,150 which includes the cost of the mission practicum in the third year.
 The tuition costs may be adjusted by the University each year and may be increased 3% to 5%.
 Students will also be responsible for the technology fee of $275 per semester and a graduation course fee.
 There will be additional costs of books, equipment, laptop, living expenses, and travel to clinical sites that are the students' responsibility.

 Will I be required to interview before I will be admitted to the Program?